iqbalyarkhan/old-website/content/2020-03-17--Minimum-Spanning-Tree.md

 1. [Motivation](#motivation)

-In this post, I'll assume you have sufficient directed graph knowledge.
+In this post, I'll assume you have sufficient undirected graph knowledge.
 If not, feel free to browse through my post on [undirected graphs](/undirected-graphs).

 ### Motivation